 Currently saved voicemail messages may not automatically transfer to the new platform.
 Users who wish to retain saved voicemails must download them before their department’s transition date.
 Training materials will be developed to guide users through this process.

-Will there be an option to have a physical handset (desk phone) and/or headset?
+Will there be an option to have a physical handset (desk phone)?

 Which areas are likely to retain physical phones?